tytydraco/yessleep/out/The_Pale_Thing.md

 Heart pounding, I scan the sky until I see the creature’s massive silhouette against the moonlight.

 I groan and force myself to my feet.
-Pain flares in my calf, red, and angry sharp enough to make me gag.
+Pain flares in my calf, red, and angry, and sharp enough to make me gag.
 I limp my way back to the Honda and collapse into the driver’s seat.
 My hand drops to the ignition, and I laugh.

 And then I scream.